30 June 2025

 The Library

-Just around the street corner, stood a medium size brown building with a sign that said LIBRARY.
-It was nothing spectacular nor was it extravagant to look at, it was just an ordinary old building but what it gave to those who need it, now that was something.
+Just around the street corner stood a medium-sized brown building with a sign that said LIBRARY.
+It was nothing spectacular, nor was it extravagant to look at; it was just an ordinary old building, but what it gave to those who needed it, now that was something.
 It was a cozy sort of place nuzzled away from the hustle and bustle of life, offering reprieve to the weary heart of day-to-day life.
-And that is where Rowena found herself at.
+And that is where Rowena found herself.

-Time seemed to stand still in this place as soft piano music drifts through the isles, and the smell of books fills the air, creating a relaxing and peaceful ambiance with an old somewhat comforting smell.
-Light comes from large windows with the sun singing through, casting a warm golden glow as Rowena rests her body in a half-circled pile of books next to an old wooden ladder as she lives a thousand lives and travels to many places.
+Time seemed to stand still in this place as soft piano music drifted through the aisles, and the smell of books filled the air, creating a relaxing and peaceful ambiance with an old, somewhat comforting smell.
+Light comes from large windows with the sun shining through, casting a warm golden glow as Rowena rests her body in a half-circled pile of books next to an old wooden ladder as she lives a thousand lives and travels to many places.

-As the day wanes, a ray of sunlight falls gently on half of her sleeping face as she laid there curled up with an open book on her chest, lost in a world of dreams as she climbs the highest mountains, dives beneath the deepest seas and travels on adventures to unknown lands.
+As the day wanes, a ray of sunlight falls gently on half of her sleeping face as she lies there curled up with an open book on her chest, lost in a world of dreams as she climbs the highest mountains, dives beneath the deepest seas, and travels on adventures to unknown lands.

-The librarian, a gentle and old soul, whose shadow covers Rowena for a moment before he gently ruffles her hair and removes the book, before covering her with his coat.
-He continues on his way walking down the aisle, letting her sleep, even though it was past closing time.
+The librarian, a gentle and old soul, whose shadow covers Rowena for a moment before gently ruffling her hair and removing the book, before covering her with his coat.
+He continues on his way, walking down the aisle, letting her sleep, even though it was past closing time.

 Rowena stirred and woke up for but a moment before drifting back to sleep, knowing that she is safe, warm, and right where she belongs